Claire Peacock: Storylines

 On 6 December 2010, a huge explosion tears through 'The Joinery' bar and seriously damages the viaduct above, which leads to a tram derailing and crashing into the neighbouring corner shop and causes the Peacock's house to catch fire.
 Claire escapes unharmed along with her children and other children she had been babysitting and takes refuge in Roy's Rolls cafe along with other residents.
 She then proceeds to call Ashley to tell him what has happened but she gets no signal and leaves a message.
 Ashley listens to the message and sends one back just before the roof of the bar collapses and falls on him killing him just as he saves Peter Barlow's (Chris Gascoyne) life.
 Claire is left devastated in the wake of the tragedy and moves in at The Rovers with Steve and Becky.

 Tracy returns to the Street on Christmas Eve and on Christmas Day, Claire confronts her in The Rovers about using her during her trial and making insulting remarks about Ashley.
 Tracy mocks Claire's mental illness and continues insulting her and Ashley repeatedly over the following week.

 On New Year's Eve, Tracy is attacked in her back yard and left in a coma with serious head injuries.
 After Becky is arrested and questioned for the assault, Claire confesses that she attacked Tracy as she was frustrated with the way she had insulted Ashley and wanted to stand up to her bullying and show Tracy that she could not push her around.
 Claire tells her sons she loves them before going to the police station and confessing to attacking Tracy.
 Claire is released on bail and Steve, Becky and Ashley's employee at the shop, Graeme Proctor (Craig Gazey) advise her to leave the country to avoid going to prison.
 Graeme obtains false passports for her and the boys and when the police come looking for her, Steve, Becky, Graeme, Tina McIntyre (Michelle Keegan), Rosie Webster (Helen Flanagan), Jason Grimshaw (Ryan Thomas) and Eileen Grimshaw (Sue Cleaver) help her evade them by setting a decoy.
-After the police give up and leave, Jason drives Claire, Joshua and Freddie to the airport so they can get a flight.
+After the police give up and leave, Jason drives Claire, Joshua and Freddie to the airport so they can get a flight as they leave Weatherfield for France.

 The next day, Eileen receives a phonecall from Claire who tells her that she and the boys had arrived safely.
 After she is discharged from hospital, Tracy, who wanted revenge on Claire for attacking her, overhears Becky speaking to Claire on her mobile phone two weeks later.
 Tracy demands to know where Claire is and Becky refuses to tell her of her whereabouts and gleefully explains that Claire is not coming back.